Extreme Lumbar Interbody Fusion (XLIF) in Dallas

 At Texas Spine Associates, Dr. Shah, Dr. Patel, and Dr. Happ will work with you diligently to determine your best treatment options.
 We will take the time to educate you and answer your questions.
 We believe in engaging our patients to empower them to make the best decision to suit their condition.

-To see if you are a candidate for XLIF or to learn your options for lumbar surgery, please contact Texas Spine Associates at (972) 987-0969 and schedule an in-office consultation.
+To see if you are a candidate for XLIF or to learn your options for lumbar surgery, please contact Texas Spine Associates and schedule an in-office consultation.
+Our board-certified spine surgeons are members of the North American Spine Society and have extensive experience performing safe and effective XLIF procedures.
+Give us a call at (972) 987-0969 or request an appointment through our secure online form.
 We have offices in Arlington, Cleburne, Fort Worth, Flower Mound, Granbury, Irving, North Irving, Southlake, and Weatherford, TX.